Some frequently asked questions (with possibly helpful answers)…

 Why is there a limit on the number of playing members?

 - For health and safety reasons.
-The designated capacity of our regular rehearsal space (Studio 1) is set at 75, as determined by City Halls authorities and strictly monitored via the sign-up sheets.
+The designated capacity of our regular rehearsal space (Studio 1) is set at 75, as determined by City Halls authorities, and is strictly monitored via the sign-up sheets.

 Can’t we move to a different and larger venue?